KatieB5/shopping-cart-kata/README.md

 Contains example data sources (each is an array of objects), that can be consumed by the checkout function, and were used as part of unit testing.

-### Test folder and files
+### Tests folder and files

-Contains testing files for products, productFunctions, offers, offerFunctions and checkout files.
+The __tests_ folder contains the testing files for products, productFunctions, offers, offerFunctions and checkout files.

-1. To run all test files: From the shopping-cart-kata folder, run `npm t`
-2. To run an individual test file: `npm t __tests__/nameOfFileYouWantToTest.js`

 ## Get started